amafoas/netflix-clone/README.md

 - Create profiles
 - Delete profiles

+# Live Version
+This project is also deployed on Vercel, a cloud platform for static sites and serverless functions.
+You can visit the live version of this project at **https://netflix-clone-amafoas.vercel.app/**.

 # Setting up the project
 First of all, you'll need to set your .env.local, so it looks like this
 ```